MrJoy/launchpad/README.md

 * Novation Launchpad, Mark 2 (the one with RGB support)
 * Numark Orbit
-    * At present you need to use the Numark Orbit Editor to send a specific mapping to the device, and setting of LEDs doesn't work.
+    * At present you need to use the `Numark Orbit Editor` to send a specific mapping to the device, and setting of LEDs doesn't work.
+    * See `mappings/Orbit_Preset.json` for the preset to use with `Numark Orbit Editor`.

 ## Requirements